Social Sciences Division

 Subject to departmental approval, we accept transfer credit for introductory anthropology courses (cultural, biological or archaeological) taken at approved institutions, not four-field introductory anthropology courses.
 If approval is granted, the student still must complete 10 courses of anthropology at Kenyon.

 The department accepts up to two approved off-campus study courses to count toward the major.
 These fill the role of upper-level elective courses.
 Exceptions can be made in the event that a student is in a yearlong off-campus study program, but only in consultation with the department chair.
-Courses taken in high school (unless they are university transfer credits) will not count in place of any requirement for the major or minor.
+Courses taken in high school (unless they are university transfer credits) do not count in place of any requirement for the major or minor.

 The following course is double-listed in the anthropology department and can satisfy the social science requirement as well as count toward coursework in the major or minor.
-Students wishing this course to count for the major or minor, must enroll using the anthropology CRN.
+Students wishing this course to count for the major or minor must enroll using the anthropology CRN.

-ANTH 206D Seminar in Ethnomusicology.
+- ANTH 206D: Seminar in Ethnomusicology.